Skip to main content

 To come in and say, OK, but Christ is coming back to make all things new.
 And that is a comfort to me.
 And to have descriptions of the suffering saints on earth crying out to God and those prayers being powerful and mattering.

 I think one of the underlying spiritual issues we have to deal with is not only we are not saving the world, God is saving the world.
 We get to participate out of God’s grace and in glimpses of the coming kingdom of God on Earth, including in our politics.
 But where we often go wrong is when we start to think the weight of the world is on my shoulders.
-And if I have to fix things, I can justify cutting some corners or mistreating some people made in God’s image.
-And Revelation was a help.
+If I have to fix things, I can justify cutting some corners or mistreating some people made in God’s image, and Revelation was a help.

 And it doesn’t have to be Revelation.
 But I do think one of the things we can do to both address the underlying spiritual issue and not just have it be, OK, we’re just talking about politics, is where in Scripture could I find this combination?
 Which is they’re all over the place.
 The prophets do this.
 Jesus talks about this.
 This combination of the weight of the world is not on your shoulders.
 You are not the world’s savior.
 And you joyfully get to participate in glimpses of the coming kingdom of God.
 And that combination, that tension, is something that has been missing from a lot of Christian political life, really sadly.